G2454/SimpleNoteTaker/STACK.md

 ### electron-builder

-Takes the compiled `out/` directory and produces real installers: NSIS `.exe` on Windows, `.dmg` on macOS, `.AppImage`/`.deb` on Linux.
-Also handles code signing, and can publish straight to GitHub Releases — which is what the release workflow will use.
+Takes the compiled `out/` directory and produces real distributables: a **portable `.exe`** on Windows, `.dmg` on macOS, `.AppImage`/`.deb` on Linux.
+Also handles code signing (not used here) and can publish straight to GitHub Releases — which is what the release workflow will use.

+Config lives in `electron-builder.yml`.
+The pieces worth knowing:

+- **`files`** — what actually ships.
+Only `out/**` and `package.json`; source and the `node_modules` Vite already bundled would just inflate the download.
+- **`extraResources`** — copied next to the app rather than into the bundle, reachable at runtime via `process.resourcesPath`.
+The tray icon needs this: it must be a real file on disk, so Vite cannot bundle it the way it bundles the renderer's assets.
+- **`win.target: portable`** — a self-extracting archive rather than an installer.
+See DOCUMENTATION.md §3.6 for why, including the two consequences: no `electron-updater` support, and the need to pin `unpackDirName` so it doesn't unpack to a fresh temp folder on every launch.
+- **`artifactName`** — spelled out rather than derived from `${productName}`, which contains a space.
+This string becomes the download filename on GitHub Releases.

 ### Vitest

 Vite-native test runner with a Jest-compatible API (`describe`/`it`/`expect`).
-It reuses the Vite config, so TypeScript and path aliases work without extra setup.
-Best suited to the pure logic — markdown parsing, note sorting, search — rather than to Electron windows.
+It reuses the Vite config, so TypeScript works without extra setup.
+No config file is needed here: Vitest looks for `vite.config.*`, and this project's is named `electron.vite.config.ts`, so the defaults apply.

+Suited to pure logic rather than to Electron windows — which is exactly the constraint that shaped `src/main/note-utils.ts`. `notes.ts` imports `electron` at module scope and cannot be loaded outside an Electron runtime, so the testable half lives in its own module (DOCUMENTATION.md §3.7).

+`npm run test` is deliberately **not** given `--passWithNoTests`.
+If the suite ever disappears, that should fail the build rather than quietly succeed.

+### oxlint

+The linter — a Rust reimplementation of ESLint's rule set, run as a single binary.

+It is here because **ESLint could not be installed**: `typescript-eslint` declares a peer range of `>=4.8.4 <6.1.0` and this project is on TypeScript 7.
+Oxlint parses TypeScript itself, needs no TypeScript peer, and pulls in 2 packages rather than ~100 (DOCUMENTATION.md §2.8).

+- Config is `.oxlintrc.json`, in **JSONC** — comments are supported and used to justify every suppression.
+- Rules are grouped into **categories** (`correctness`, `suspicious`, `pedantic`, `perf`, `style`, `restriction`, `nursery`).
+Here `correctness` and `suspicious` are errors; `perf` is advisory.
+- **Plugins are opt-in.** `react` is *off* by default — easy to miss, and it is what provides `react-hooks/exhaustive-deps`.
+This project enables `typescript`, `unicorn`, `oxc`, `react`, `promise` and `import`, for 265 active rules.
+- **It exits 0 on warnings by default.** `npm run lint` passes `--deny-warnings` so CI can fail.
+- `eslint-disable-next-line` comments are honoured, so existing suppressions keep working.
+- Useful flags: `--fix`, `--print-config` (what's actually enabled), `-f github` (workflow annotations), `--report-unused-disable-directives`.

+**Limitation:** no type-aware rules.
+Those need a real type checker, which is the thing oxlint deliberately does without in order to be fast.

 ---